|Be Part of the Solution

-Our stationary clinic in Middletown spays and neutered dogs every Monday, Tuesday, and Wednesday.
-Prices start at $120 for a male and $150 for a female (includes rabies vaccine).
-Please click here for more info on pricing.
+Our stationary clinic in Middletown spays and neuters dogs every Monday, Tuesday, and Wednesday.
+Prices start at $120 for a male and $150 for a female.
+This fee includes a rabies vaccine and cone collar.
 Appointments are required.

 Click here to view our canine cancellation policy.